Cable modem termination system: Connections

+Mechanism

 In order to provide high speed data services, a cable company will connect its headend to the Internet via very high capacity data links to a network service provider.
 On the subscriber side of the headend, the CMTS enables communication with subscribers' cable modems.
 Different CMTSs are capable of serving different cable modem population sizes—ranging from 4,000 cable modems to 150,000 or more, depending in part on traffic and thus number of channels allocated to each service group and the size of the service groups, although it is recommended for an I-CMTS to service, for example, 30,000 subscribers (cable modems).
 A given headend may have between 1–12 CMTSs to service the cable modem population served by that headend or HFC hub.

 One way to think of a CMTS is to imagine a router with Ethernet interfaces (connections) on one side and coaxial cable RF interfaces on the other side.
 The Ethernet side is known as the Network Side Interface or NSI.